sam-goodwin/eventual/docs/getting-started/1-aws-sst.md

 The SST project structure contains two NPM packages:

 1. the Stacks package (for your infrastructure configuration)
-2. the Services package (for your application code)
+2. the Services package (for your business logic)

 ### Stacks package